crodriguez1a/inver-synth/README.md

 ---

-*NOTE: This implementation is a work in process.
+*NOTE: This implementation is a work in progress.
 Contributions are welcome.*

 ### Generating a Training Set from Raw Audio